Silverr12/DMA-CFW-Guide/README.md

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/19239179-057a-4ed5-a79f-45cf242787a5)

-Click on the square its in to see sizing info
+Click on the square it's in to see the sizing info

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/59a08249-1ce3-49ae-ac98-00e9909ca8e3)